-Each participant has to assassinate the person below them on the list (and will be assassinated by the person above them on the list).
+“Each participant has to assassinate the person below them on the list (and will be assassinated by the person above them on the list).”

-Provide each participant with a small slip of paper with the name of the person they have to assassinate.
+“Provide each participant with a small slip of paper with the name of the person they have to assassinate.”

 “If the assassination succeeds, then the target is out of the game and must pass on to their assassin the name of the person they were trying to assassinate.
-This person becomes the assassin’s new target.
-Eventually, there will be an outright winner.
-It is advisable to make an extra rule that nobody can be assassinated during the session times or other times you do not want to be disturbed.
+This person becomes the assassin’s new target.”

+“Eventually, there will be an outright winner.
+But, is advisable to make an extra rule that nobody can be assassinated during the session times or other times you do not want to be disturbed.”

-People who have been assassinated can stay in the game as bodyguards for people still alive.
+“People who have been assassinated can stay in the game as bodyguards for people still alive.”

 The Team Bus

-Break team into groups of four or five.
-Allow 20 minutes for the team to draw the bus and 5 minutes for each team to present their vehicle.
-The total time depends on the number of groups you have.
+“Break team into groups of four or five and allow 20 minutes for the team to draw the bus and five minutes for each team to present their vehicle.”

 The Jelly Baby Tree